lseror/outscale-image-factory/docs/bootstrap.md

-# Bootstraping a Turnkey Linux factory on the Outscale cloud from scratch
+# Bootstraping a Turnkey Linux factory on the Outscale cloud

  1. Create a Linux instance.
 This example uses a Debian Squeeze instance.
 Attach a `20GB` volume named `/dev/sdb` to the instance.